 Online poker in Michigan is now legal.
 You can play Texas Hold’em or Omaha from the comfort of your own home or on the move via your mobile phone.
 Whether you’re a Sit ‘n Go wizard or a cash game fan, there will soon be a legal, real money poker site for you.

-Michigan poker online is likely to launch in late 2020 or early 2021.
+Michigan poker online launched in in January 2021 with PokerStars the first operator to be available.
 What can a poker player expect to find at the best legal online poker rooms?
 Find out in our expert guide.

 Is online poker legal in Michigan?
-The good news for Hold’em and Omaha players in the Wolverine State is that internet poker is included in the new gaming legislation.
+The good news for Hold’em and Omaha players in the Wolverine State is that internet poker was included in recent gaming legislation.

 In late 2019, the Lawful Internet Gaming Act was passed, opening the doors for regulated sports betting, online casino games and online poker in Michigan.